Leonardo Errati

 Some thoughts

-A lion might have defeated one of us, but it would soon have to face fifty angry, rock-throwing, cooperating monkeys.
-Collaboration has always been one of our greatest strengths, and it is probably the key to shaping - and fixing - the future.
+A lion might have defeated a lonely Homo Sapiens, but it would soon have to face fifty angry rock-throwing monkeys.
+Collaboration is probably the key to shaping - and fixing - the future.
 As people of science this means coming together, providing our perspective to the public and putting our abilities to use for society.
-We are the same.